 The law enforcement Explorer Post 602 is sponsored by the FOP #96 and is hosted through the Berrien County Sheriff's Department.
 Explorers meet twice a month and recently attended the National Law Enforcement Exploring Conference in Denver where they scored very high.

 A limited Job shadow program gives the Explorer firsthand knowledge of a patrol officer's duties by letting the Explorer ride in a patrol vehicle or observe in the jail during a regular shift.

-The following are websites which tell more about Law Enforcement Exploring
+The following website tells more about Law Enforcement Exploring